calebsmith/gdi-intro-python/set2/slides/part2.md

 * The beginning of this program has been started and is available here as [game1.py](http://calebsmith.github.io/gdi-intro-python/examples/game1.py)

+* More instructions can be found in the game1.py file

 * You'll also need to download the board.dat file to the same folder.
  [board.dat](http://calebsmith.github.io/gdi-intro-python/examples/board.dat)